How to Identify Overtime Manipulation in Staff

 How to audit and verify overtime claims step by step

 A structured audit process protects you legally and produces findings that hold up in a disciplinary conversation.
-Follow these steps in order.
+How to spot overtime fraud reliably comes down to sequence: gather first, compare second, conclude last.
+Follow these steps in order to identify timecard manipulation without prejudging anyone.

 1. Gather all relevant records.
 Pull time tracking data, payroll records, and any available access logs for the period in question.
 Organize them by employee and date before you analyze anything.